camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/20-camunda-attributes.html.md

   <tr>
     <th>Description</th>
     <td>
-      The attribute allows to specify an expression which must resolve to an object that implements the corresponding interface (see <a href="/guides/user-guide/#process-engine-delegation-code">delegation code</a>).
+      The attribute allows specification of an expression which must resolve to an object that implements the corresponding interface (see <a href="/guides/user-guide/#process-engine-delegation-code">delegation code</a>).
     </td>
   </tr>
   <tr>